Boomahnoomoonah: Early history

-The Victorian Aborigines are the traditional owners of the land; in particular the Bangerang people, a family group of the Yorta Yorta people who occupied a large area along the Murray river.
+The Pangerang people, a family group of the Yorta Yorta, are the traditional owners of the land and occupied a large area along the Murray River.
 A former postmistress claimed that the town's name was "aboriginal for 'big water'", but other local areas also share similar meanings for their names.

 The early exploration of the area was conducted by Hamilton Hume and William Hovell during the first half of the 19th century.
 Squatters soon moved into the area and vast stations for grazing sheep and cattle were quickly established.
 During the 1860s the Victorian Land Acts allowed for the subdivision of large holdings and a provision for Selectors to take up small allotments at minimal cost.
 This saw an increase in the population of the area.
 The names of some early Selectors include Edward Lewis who took up 272 acres, Daniel Doherty who occupied 191 acres and the Woods family who selected over 500 acres.

 In March 1881 a post office was opened to service local residents but closed in February 1939.
 Around the same time the Boomahnoomoonah State School accepted its first students and operated at various times up until the 1950s when it closed permanently.
-St Oswald's Church of England began services in May 1890 and continued to serve the community until its closure in 2012 due to poor numbers (a congregation of 6-7) and the dilapidated state of the church itself.
+St Oswald's Church of England began services in May 1890 and continued to serve the community until its closure in 2012 due to poor numbers (a congregation of 6–7) and the dilapidated state of the church itself.